TheKrowi/Krowi_AchievementFilter/Descriptions/WowInterface.md

 [B]See the images for a quick look at the ingame UI!
 This might give you a better idea of what is added to the default Blizzard UI.[/B]

 Achievement Filter completely replaces the default Achievements tab and adds several new tabs that order the achievements by expansion, pvp, events or other curated lists.
-Over 5900 achievements are added so far spread over 1200+ categories, linked to 1700+ zones and 80+ events.
+Over 6400 achievements are added so far spread over 1200+ categories, linked to 1800+ zones and 120+ events.

-[B]Now also mostly available in German and Chinese (Simplified)![/B]
+[B]Now also mostly available in German, Chinese (Simplified) and French![/B]

 [B]Tabs[/B]
 [LIST]